 If you happen to be a recipe developer, you probably know that the other major downside to volume is its pre-defined increments.

 In other words, if you post your recipe for home-bakers to use, you’re stuck with pre-set cup and spoon measurements.
-Either that, or your recipe ends up being particularly annoying for your audience with odd measurements as discuss above.
+Either that, or your recipe ends up being particularly annoying for your audience with odd measurements as discussed above.

 If you need more than ¼ cup of something, you have to go to a full ⅓ cup.
 What if a ⅓ cup is too much, but a ¼ cup isn't enough?
 Too bad, you have to pick one or the other.